PolideaInternal/airflow-breeze-gcp-extension/README.setup.md

   file (and sourced so that they are available in the container environment).
 This file is git-ignored so that it won't be accidentally checked in to the repository.

-Note that you should commit and push/pull changes to the `airflow-breeze-config` additionally to changes in the main `airflow` project.
+Note that you should commit and push/pull changes to the `airflow-breeze-config` repo additionally to changes in the main `airflow` project.
 This way you can share new/changed configuration with your team.
 Note that there are also configuration templates in `bootstrap` folder (prefixed with `TEMPLATE-`) and whenever you enter